Identity Broker

 // Submit proof (signed-challenge method)

-const result = await clauth.verifyIdentity(challenge.challengeId, "github-main");
+const result = await clauth.verifyIdentity(challenge.challengeId, proof);

 console.log(result.status); // "verified"